tothuhien/lsd2/README.md

     n2 u(2003-02-12)
     root b(1998-10-11,1999-11-12)

-If the date format is detected as year-month-day and there're some imprecise date (missing month, or missing day) then lsd2 automatically turns it into the corresponding interval.
+If the date format is detected as year-month-day and there're some imprecise dates (missing month, or missing day) then lsd2 automatically turns it into the corresponding interval.

 ### Given rate file